Some recommended items from our kitchen to make this dish…

 - In a milk pan bring the milk to a slow simmer, don’t bring it to the heat too fast or it will scorch the bottom.

-- In a bowl whisk the egg yolks, vanilla, sweetener, cocoa and cornflour together until pale and fluffy.
+- In a bowl whisk together the egg yolks, vanilla, sweetener, cocoa and cornflour.

 - Pour the hot milk into the egg mixture and whisk as you do to prevent scrambling.